Vanilla-OS/handbook/_posts/2023-01-28-install-heroic-games-launcher.md

 ## Troubleshooting

+In this section, we will show you how to fix some common issues you may encounter when using Heroic Games Launcher.

 ### Poor performance

 If you are experiencing poor performance, ensure that you have the latest graphics drivers installed.
 To do so, refer to the [Install additional drivers in Vanilla OS](https://handbook.vanillaos.org/2022/12/10/install-additional-drivers.html) page.

+Also, check the game's system requirements and ensure that your system meets them.

 ### Epic Games Store Login doesn't work